thycotic-ps/vscode-thycotic-theme/README.md

-# VS Code PowerShell Theme
+# VS Code Thycotic Theme

 ![logo](img/logo.png)

 Welcome!
-This is a theme for PowerShell syntax (primarily) that can be used in [Visual Studio Code](https://code.visualstudio.com).
+This is a theme built for PowerShell syntax primarily to use with [Visual Studio Code](https://code.visualstudio.com).
+Additional languages will be added as time permits.

 ## To-Do